-Everton’s capture of Abdoulaye Doucoure from Watford completed a whirlwind four days at Goodison Park following the arrivals of South American pair Allan and James Rodriguez.
+Everton’s capture of Abdoulaye Doucoure from Watford completed a whirlwind four days at Goodison Park following the arrivals of South Americans Allan and James Rodriguez.

 Frenchman Doucoure, capped at every age-group level for his country from Under-17 to Under-21, had four-and-a-half years with Watford after transferring from Rennes in his homeland in February 2016.

 He played 129 Premier League matches for the Vicarage Road club – only two players have appeared more in the division for Watford – and was an FA Cup finalist in 2019.

 Doucoure originally switched to Granada for a three-month loan following his transfer from Rennes, his new club asking the player to spearhead a fight against relegation for Watford’s then sister club in Spain.

 The midfielder emphatically accepted the challenge, contributing a string of towering performances to inspire Granada to five wins and four draws from his 13 La Liga starts, a return good enough to beat the drop by a solitary point.

 Doucoure made his Watford debut as a substitute at Chelsea in the opening month of 2016/17 but had to wait until his 24th birthday – New Year’s Day 2017 – for a first start, at home against Tottenham Hotspur.

 The player opened his Premier League account at Vicarage Road against Southampton two months after that full debut as he progressively established himself as a starting XI fixture – flicking between attacking and defensive midfield assignments.